AndreasAZiegler/leica_streaming_app/README.md

 	cd catkin_workspace/src
 	git clone git@github.com:AndreasAZiegler/leica_streaming_app.git
-	git checkout serial
 	cd ../
 	catkin build leica_streaming_app

 ## Usage

-Run the main node with
+If you are connected to the total station with an Ethernet connection, run the main node with

 	rosrun leica_streaming_app leica_streaming_app_tcp_node _ip:="<IP address of the total station>" _port:=<port number of the streaming app>

+If you are connected to the total station with a serial connection, run the main node with

 	rosrun leica_streaming_app leica_streaming_app_serial_node _port:=<port number of the streaming app>

 ## Nodes